Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each peer.

 1. Start the migrated Node.
+    The nodes should be able to connect with the peers and the `admin.peers` command should show the connections between the migrated Node and the peers.